agocs/infinigif/README.md

 How I run that?
 ---------------

  Clone this repo, obvs.
 Then, run `pip install -r requirements.txt` to install the required packages (so far, just bottle and PIL).
-Finally, run server.py.
+Finally, run `python server.py`.

  Status
  ------

  So far, we're just serving up one great grey gif.
 More gifs = the future!